Edwin P. Wilson: Legal defense

 Wilson's defense to the Libyan charges was that he was working at the behest of the CIA.
 The CIA gave the DOJ an affidavit stating that, after his retirement, he had not been employed directly or indirectly by the agency.
 The CIA later informed the DOJ that it should not use the affidavit at trial, but the prosecutor Ted Greenberg decided to use it anyway.

 While in prison, Wilson campaigned vigorously for his innocence and repeatedly filed Freedom of Information Act requests with the government.
 Eventually, he found information linked to the memo and hired a new lawyer, David Adler, a former CIA officer who had clearance to view classified documents.
 Adler spent long hours poring through thousands of files and eventually found 80 incidents where Wilson met on a professional basis with the CIA and proof that the CIA had indirectly used Wilson after his retirement.
+The CIA had lied before the court.

 In October 2003 U.S. District Judge Lynn Hughes, overturned his conviction on the explosives charge, finding that U.S. Justice Department prosecutors knew Wilson had worked for the CIA.
 Wilson was released from prison on September 14, 2004, after being incarcerated for 22 years.
 Over 12 of those years were in solitary confinement.